In This Article

 You think active acne is one of the most irritating dermatological conditions you could suffer through, until you're forced to deal with acne scars.
 We're not talking about the little dark or red marks that go away with time, exfoliation, and scar-fading spot treatments.
 Instead, we're talking about atrophic scarring—aka indented scars that form below the upper layer of skin tissue as a result of severe acne that prevents the skin from being able to regenerate tissue correctly, leaving behind uneven texture in shapes known as ice-pick, rolling, and boxcar scars.

 So how can you benefit from micro-needling for acne scars?
 If you plan to do it at home, first you'll need a derma-roller—a drum-shaped device with a handle and teeny-tiny stainless steel needles sticking out of it that usually come in sizes between 0.25 and three millimeters long.
 After cleansing and (mildly) exfoliating your skin, you gently roll them over your scars, and as you do, the needles penetrate the epidermis, creating itty-bitty micro-injuries that stimulate this collagen process.
-The procedure is gentle, painless, and doesn't break the skin.
+The procedure is gentle and painless.

 To make the treatment even more effective, you can combine it with a complementary serum.
-After cleansing (but before rolling), apply a collagen-boosting serum containing ingredients like hyaluronic acid, stem cells, or peptides.
+After cleansing (but before rolling), try applying a collagen-boosting serum containing ingredients like hyaluronic acid, stem cells, or peptides.

 Founder and CEO of Stacked Skincare, Kerry Benjamin, told us last year, “These are the types of ingredients that will really maximize the effects of micro-needling to stimulate collagen, speed up cell turnover, lift hyperpigmentation, smooth out fine lines, firm, plump, and hydrate."
 After you're finished rolling, follow up with another layer of serum, or for extra exfoliating power (and if your skin can handle it), a retinol product.